FREE Printable Books for Young Kids to Develop Reading Skills

 Children reach the decoding stage when they confidently read simple, unfamiliar texts independently, identify high-frequency and phonetically regular words, and “sound out” unfamiliar one-syllable words.
 Throughout this stage, they master more complex letter blends, multi-syllable words, and proper grammar rules.

 Although these stages are based on scientific evidence of brain development in children, everyone develops at a different pace.
-You should assess your child’s reading level based on their abilities, not necessarily their age.
+You should assess your child’s reading based on their ability, not necessarily their age.

 Quick Guide: Find the Books You’re Looking For!